Q&A with Josh Groban, on tour with ‘Bridges’

-Josh Groban is a multi-platinum, Grammy-nominated singer with a huge voice that borders on operatic and that made him an international superstar.
-His debut album was released in 2001 when he was 20 years old.
-Seven have followed, including last year’s “Bridges,” which is the reason for his Monday night performance at Portland’s Cross Insurance Arena.
+Josh Groban is a multiplatinum, Grammy-nominated singer with a huge voice that borders on operatic and that made him an international superstar.
+His debut album was released in 2001 when he was 20.
+Seven have followed, including last year’s “Bridges,” which is the reason for his June 24 performance at Portland’s Cross Insurance Arena.
 Groban, now 38, will be joined by Grammy-winning trumpeter Chris Botti.

 Groban’s 2003 version of Secret Garden’s “You Raise Me Up” has amassed more than 43 million streams on Spotify, and the video has been viewed more than 76 million times on YouTube.
 Groban also earned a 2017 Tony Award nomination for best actor in a musical for his role of Pierre Bezukhov in “Natasha, Pierre & The Great Comet of 1812.”

-Last year was an especially good year for Groban, as he co-hosted the Tony Awards and starred in the Netflix original series “The Good Cop” with Tony Danza.
+Last year was especially good for Groban, as he co-hosted the Tony Awards and starred in the Netflix original series “The Good Cop” with Tony Danza.

 Q: You co-wrote nine of the songs on “Bridges.”
 What does your co-writing process look like?